jjozhu/launch-darkly-react-native/README.md

 3. In XCode, in the project navigator, select your project.
 Add `libRNLaunchDarkly.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`

 #### Android

-/!\ The Android project has not been updated from the original fork and has not been tested yet!

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
   - Add `import com.reactlibrary.RNLaunchDarklyPackage;` to the imports at the top of the file